headspace hobart is a free and confidential, early intervention service for young people aged 12-25.

-GPs should include a Mental Health Care Plan for the young person and attach it to the GP referral form.
+If you are a GP, you should include a Mental Health Care Plan for the young person and attach it to the referral form.
 These can be sent via fax to headspace Hobart on 6231 3908 or email.

 Please include as much information as possible in the referral.

 Referrals must be undertaken with the consent of the young person.